 There is no doubt that putting a 3.1 GPA on your resume is a difficult decision.
 If you are thinking about it, take a look at these cases when you should definitely avoid adding them to your resume.

 In Case You Have Other Academic Achievements

 Consider adding your other awards or extracurricular activities other than your 3.4 GPA.
 In other words, if they should increase your employer’s interest in you.

 Test score percentile range is usually what recruiters and employers are after.
 However, some of them will have a minimum score requirement.
 Apart from this, leave out all references to grade point average.
 It is okay to refer to your achievements as a student, such as receiving honors.

 For example, your fraternity would also make an impressive statement on your resume if you list it.
-Take a look at more useful information about writing resumes here.
+Take a look at the more useful information on sororities and fraternities on resumes here.

 When It Is Not in the Job Description